marlam/bino/doc/bino-manual.md

 `--read-commands` *scriptfile*.
 This works both in GUI mode and in Virtual Reality mode.

-The script file can also be a named pipe so that you can have arbitraty remote control interfaces write commands into it as they come in.
+The script file can also be a named pipe so that you can have arbitrary remote control interfaces write commands into it as they come in.

 Empty lines and comment lines (which begin with `#`) are ignored.